Spotlight cameras are motion activated security cameras that include a bright spotlight capable of instantly illuminating the area seen by the camera.

 The app also uses your phone’s GPS data, allowing the system to know when you aren’t at home.
 This will auto-enable the alerts for you anytime you leave the house.

 However, a big problem we encountered here is that the camera can’t really be secured to the wall mount in anything like a meaningful way.
-This means that if the camera is mounted at lower heights, it would be very easy to vandalise or steal.
+This means that if the spotlight cam is mounted at lower heights, it would be very easy to vandalise or steal.
 Additionally, the battery isn’t removable, which means that the entire unit must be taken inside for charging whenever the battery runs low.

 It gets better.
 Those of you who use Chromecast (via a smart TV or a multimedia player) will be able to view the camera’s feed from the television – now that’s a fun extra.